hackdou/initblog.com/_posts/2019-02-13-dirty-sock.markdown

 Additionally, snaps have something called "hooks".
 One such hook, the "install hook" is run at the time of snap installation and can be a simple shell script.
 If the snap is configured in "devmode", then this hook will be run in the context of root.

 I created a snap from scratch that is essentially empty and has no functionality.
 What it does have, however, is a bash script that is executed at install time.

+*Note for clarity: This version of the exploit does not hide inside a malicious snap.
+Instead, it uses a malicious snap as a delivery mechanism for the user creation payload.
+This is possible due to the same uid=0 bug as version 1*

 That bash script runs the following commands:

 ```
 useradd dirty_sock -m -p '$6$sWZcW1t25pfUdBuX$jWjEZQF2zFSfyGy9LbvG3vFzzHRjXfBYK0SOGfMD1sLyaS97AwnJUs7gDCY.fg19Ns3JwRdDhOcEmDpBVlF9m.' -s /bin/bash